 Tell the truth, what were you thinking when you read the title? 🙂

 I observed something while installing crown molding in my living room this weekend.
 The amount of “fill” and “sanding” and repainting that needs to be done is directly proportional to the skill and experience of the trim carpenter (me in this case).
 Read the rest of this entry »

 The relentless improvement experiment continues.
-For the SAFe Scrum master course I instructed this week I offered to the team of teams (students) the opportunity to use the Scaled Agile baked in geekbooks.com simulation for PI Planning or simulate PI Planning using the Lego Product Development Game.
+For a Scrum master course, I instructed this week I offered to the team of teams (students) the opportunity to use the Scaled Agile baked in geekbooks.com simulation for PI Planning or simulate PI Planning using the Lego Product Development Game.
 The teams unanimously chose the Lego Game.
 Go figure. 🙂 Read the rest of this entry »